The Deligne-Simpson Problem: The tubular case

-\begin{lem} If $\F$ is an exceptional parabolic bundle on the mouth of a tube in the Auslander-Reiten quiver of $\Coh\XX$, then $\F^\perp$ is equivalent to the category of finite dimensional representations of an extended Dynkin quiver. \end{lem}
+\begin{lem} If $\F$ is a stable parabolic bundle without self-extensions, then $\F^\perp$ is equivalent to the category of finite dimensional representations of an extended Dynkin quiver. \end{lem}

-\begin{proof} By H\"ubner and Lenzing \cite{HL}, \cite[Theorem 4.2]{CBcw}, the perpendicular category is equivalent to the category of finite dimensional $A$-modules for finite dimensional hereditary algebra $A$; we just need to see that $A$ is tame hereditary.
+\begin{proof} By H\"ubner and Lenzing \cite{HL} (see also \cite[Theorem 4.2]{CBcw}), the perpendicular category is equivalent to the category of finite dimensional $A$-modules for some finite dimensional hereditary algebra $A$.
+It is therefore enough to check that $A$ is tame and connected.

 Let $\F$ have slope $q$.
-The coherent sheaves of slope $q$ form a tubular family, the tubes not containing $\F$ all belong to $\F^\perp$, and the intersection of the tube $T$ containing $\F$ with $\F^\perp$ is a tube of rank 1 less than the rank of $T$.
-Thus the Auslander-Reiten quiver of $A$ contains tubes, so $A$ must have a tame hereditary factor.
-Now since any indecomposable $A$-module is either in a tube, or has a non-zero map to or from a fixed tube, it follows that $A$ is connected. \end{proof}
+We know that $\CC_q$ is a tubular family, and the tubes not containing $\F$ all belong to $\F^\perp$.
+Also, the intersection of the tube containing $\F$ with $\F^\perp$ is again a tube (of rank one less).
+We see that the Auslander--Reiten quiver of $A$ contains tubes, so $A$ must have a tame hereditary factor.
+Also, every indecomposable $A$-module is either in a tube, or has a non-zero map to or from a fixed tube, so $A$ is connected. \end{proof}